VirtualEmbryo/delaunay-watershed/README.md

 <img src="https://raw.githubusercontent.com/sacha-ichbiah/delaunay_watershed_3d/main/Figures_readme/Figure_logo_white_arrow.png" alt="drawing" width="300"/>

 **Delaunay-Watershed-3D** is an algorithm designed to reconstruct *in 3D* a sparse surface mesh representation of the geometry of multicellular structures or nuclei from instance segmentations.
 It accomplishes this by building multimaterial meshes from segmentation masks.
 These multimaterial meshes are perfectly suited for **storage, geometrical analysis, sharing** and **visualization of data**.
-We provide high level APIs to extract geometrical features from the meshes, as well as visualization tools based on [polyscope](https://polyscope.run) and [napari](https://napari.org).
+We provide as well visualization tools based on [polyscope](https://polyscope.run) and [napari](https://napari.org).

-Delaunay-Watershed was created by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), and is maintained by Sacha Ichbiah, Matthieu Perez and Hervé Turlier.
+Delaunay-Watershed was created by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), and is improved and maintained by Matthieu Perez and Hervé Turlier.
 For support, please open an issue.
 If you use this library in your work please cite the [paper](https://doi.org/10.1101/2023.04.12.536641).

 If you are interested in 2D images and meshes, please look at the [foambryo-2D](https://github.com/VirtualEmbryo/foambryo2D) package instead.